makinacorpus/android-archetypes/README.md

 	mvn android:undeploy -Dandroid.package=your.company.myapp
 	mvn android:undeploy -Dandroid.package=your.company.myapp.test

+## android-actionbar-project archetype
+This archetype creates a multi-module project containing the Android application including action bar support and a project for testing this application (instrumentation tests) :

+	mvn archetype:generate \
+		-DarchetypeArtifactId=android-actionbar-project \
+		-DarchetypeGroupId=com.makina.android.archetypes \
+		-DarchetypeVersion=0.1.1 \
+		-DarchetypeCatalog=local \
+		-DarchetypeRepository=local \
+		-DgroupId=your.company \
+		-DartifactId=my-android-application \
+		-Dpackage=your.company.myapp \
+		-Dversion=0.1 \
+		-DinteractiveMode=false

+where properties :

+* `-DgroupId` : your Maven project groupId
+* `-DartifactId` : the name of your Maven project
+* `-Dversion` : the first version number of your Maven project

+You can define three optional properties :

+* `-Dpackage` : define the package used by the application (default : the given `groupId`)
+* `-DminSdkVersion` : the minimum API Level required for the application to run (default : 10, Android 2.3.3)
+* `-DtargetSdkVersion` : the targeted Android platform version to use (default : 19, Android 4.4)

+**Note :** The action bar support use [ActionBarSherlock Android library](http://actionbarsherlock.com/) only if the minimum API Level required for the application is prior to API level 11.

+Once generated, your application is ready to be built and tested.
+Start an android emulator or plug an Android dev phone ([USB debugging must be enabled in Developer options settings](http://developer.android.com/tools/device.html#setting-up)) and execute the following commands :

+	cd my-android-application
+	mvn clean install

+To deploy and launch the application with Maven :

+	cd my-android-application
+	mvn clean install android:deploy android:run

 ## android-library-quickstart archetype
 This archetype creates a simple Android library project ready to be used with another Android project application.
 To initiate this Android library project :